rafdspace/gotcha-catch-em-all/README.md

 ### `/` - Homepage

-Page showing a list pokemons that can be captured.
-In this page you can see a pokemon card list consist of name, image, and a total of pokemon you have.
+Page shows a list pokemons that can be captured.
+In this page a list of pokemon card consists of name, image, and total of pokemons you have.

 ### `/pokemon/:species` - Detail pokemon page

-Page showing a detail of pokemon you choose from homepage.
-In this page you can see detail information about a pokemon consist of status, abilities, moves, and name of the pokemon you have.
-From this page you can also try to capture the pokemon with 50% chance of success and named it.
+Page shows the detail of pokemon you choose from homepage.
+In this page you can see detail information about a pokemon consists of status, abilities, moves, and name of the pokemon you have.
+From this page you can also try to capture the pokemon with 50% chance of success and name it.

 ### `/my-pokemon` - My pokemon page

-Page showing a list of pokemons that we have.
-In this page you can see pokemon name you have and you can release it.
+Page shows a list of pokemon that you have.
+In this page you can see the name of the pokemon you have and you can release it.

 ## Tools